Roblox/roact/docs/api-reference.md

 Roact.createElement(component, [props, [children]]) -> RoactElement
 ```

 Creates a new Roact element representing the given `component`.
+Elements are lightweight descriptions about what a Roblox Instance should look like, like a blueprint!

 The `children` argument is shorthand for adding a `Roact.Children` key to `props`.
 It should be specified as a dictionary of names to elements.